 What is SHARE?

-A food recovery program by Toward Zero Waste with Wake County Public School System to capture wholesome leftovers from cafeteria meals and feed students, rather than landfills.
+A food recovery program by Toward Zero Waste with Wake County Public School System to capture wholesome leftovers from cafeteria meals and feed students, NOT landfills.

 How does it work?

 Students can leave and/or take approved unwanted and unopened foods during breakfast and lunch service.
-A pantry cart and fridge for meal service leftovers live in a central location (e.g., front office) for accessing throughout the week.
+Leftover items are transferred to a centrally located pantry cart and refrigerator, for easy access throughout the week.

 Who is it for?

 ALL students in pilot program schools can access the pantry cart and fridge throughout the day.
 Running late and missed breakfast?
-Not feeling well?
 Forgot to pack a snack?
+Just plain hungry?
 Students can use the pantry cart and fridge as they need.

 Why have this program?